 Sport biomechanics studies the effects of forces and motion on sport performance.
 Using laws and principles grounded in physics that apply to human movement, athletes and coaches can make sound decisions for developing efficient sport techniques.

-it is important to realize that the key to success is finding effective instructional cues that help the athlete achieve correct mechanical technique. coaches with a command of mental training tools and sports training principles can make amazing things happen on the field.
+The key to success is finding effective instructional cues that help the athlete achieve correct mechanical technique.
+Coaches with a command of mental training tools and sports training principles can help athletes make amazing things happen on the field.

 Anatomy and physiology lay the foundation for biomechanics and kinesiology, areas of study about human movement.
 With a command of these areas, coaches can:

 The laws and principles of sport biomechanics are particularly helpful for designing training activities that match the mechanical demands of sports.
-These principles help answer questions about the similarities between weight training exercises and sport movements and provides a rationale for which exercises a coach might include in the training program.
+For example, these principles help answer questions about the similarities between weight training exercises and sport movements and provides a rationale for which exercises a coach might include in the training program.

 Related topics under this heading highlight key applications of mechanical principles for sport performance.
 Training methods and tips show how to improve skill techniques common in sports, such as running, throwing, jumping, batting, kicking, and maintaining stability whether stationary or moving.
 These topics also lay the foundation of knowledge for professionals in athletic training, physical therapy, and related health professions.